Glossary Warehouse / CFS Container Freight Station

 Agent-An individual authorized by an administrator or superior to perform as in public procurement.

-Agreement-A bargain between parties in dealing with one another such as may be applied in procurement to define terms and
+Agreement - A bargain between parties in dealing with one another such as may be applied in procurement to define terms and performance.

 Aisle-Any passageway within a storage area.